 Toxic hepatitis can be caused by:

 - Alcohol.
-Heavy drinking over many years can lead to alcoholic hepatitis — inflammation in the liver due to alcohol.
+Heavy drinking over many years can lead to alcoholic hepatitis — inflammation in the liver due to alcohol, which can lead to liver failure.

 - Over-the-counter pain relievers.
 Nonprescription pain relievers such as acetaminophen (Tylenol, others), aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve, others) can damage your liver, especially if taken frequently or combined with alcohol.